Q: I am not a CEDS. How do I earn this credential?

 According to this ICE standard, a certificate program is an education or training program that provides specific course instruction and awards a certificate to those who take and pass the specific course of instruction.

 In contrast, a professional certification program, like ACEDS offers, is a competency assessment based on industry knowledge and practices and is fully independent of training courses and course providers.
 This certification is granted only to those who meet the assessment standards.
 The CEDS exam meets these certification standards.

 Q. What plans does ACEDS have for incorporating international issues and standards into CEDS certification?

 A. The CEDS certification exam includes questions on international and cross-border issues that e-discovery practitioners face.
 The exam is not United States-centric, although the principles and rules that govern United States practices are treated extensively.

 Q. What type of questions does the examination ask?

-A. The exam consists of four multiple-choice, application-based “items” based on scenarios related to e-discovery processes.
+A. Each question on the CEDS exam consists of four multiple-choice, application-based “items” based on scenarios related to e-discovery processes.

 Q. Where do CEDS candidates take the certification exam?

-A. The computer-based, proctored examination is available year-round at any one of more than 900 ACEDS-Kryterion testing center locations worldwide.
-They are listed at www.kryteriononline.com/host_locations/.
-The exam is computer-based so the results are provided to the candidate immediately upon the completion of the exam.
+A. The CEDS examination is a computer-based, proctored exam and is available year-round at any one of ACEDS-Kryterion testing center locations worldwide.
+These locations are listed at www.kryteriononline.com/host_locations/.
+The exam is computer-based, so the results are provided to the candidate immediately upon the completion of the exam.